SKPG-GitHub/microbit-shell/README.md

 ![Build status badge](https://github.com/skpg-tech/microbit-shell/workflows/MakeCode/badge.svg)
 # What is this?
 **microbit-shell** is a shell that runs on a micro:bit.
-It was made in the Makecode editor using Javascript.
+We know sounds crazy to such a thing on a micro:bit.
+The shell is about 200 lines of code.
+The shell is suffering from a few issues due to the limits being almost reached. _This project was made in the Makecode editor using Javascript_.

 ## How to use this project
 **This project _only supports PuTTY_.
 Use of other serial clients may give different results, in the case of that make an "Issue"**.